bighead8806/bighead8806.github.io/_posts/2017-05-07-Development-Goals.md

 feature-img: "img/AdamRunning.jpg"
 ---

 My goals as a frontend developer are different from what I would assume are the goals of a majority of Bloc students.
+I am not 100% committed to switching my career to development following the completion of the Bloc program.

+That is not to say that I am not committed to learning as much as I can or that the skills I learn at Bloc will be incompatable in some way with my current vocation and long-term goals.

+I currently work in communications, a field that is reflective of my educational history and training.

 Jeykll supports the use of [Markdown](http://daringfireball.net/projects/markdown/syntax) with inline HTML tags which makes it easier to quickly write posts with Jekyll, without having to worry too much about text formatting.
 A sample of the formatting follows.